microsoft/code-with-engineering-playbook/docs/engineering-feedback/feedback-faq.md

 It is appropriate to do both.
 As a customer or Microsoft employee, you are empowered to create an issue or submit feedback via the medium appropriate for service.

-In addition to an issue on GitHub, feedback on UserVoice, or a personal email, Microsoft employees in [ISE](../ISE.md) should submit feedback via ISE Feedback.
+In addition to an issue on GitHub, feedback on UserVoice, or a personal email, Microsoft employees in [CSE](../ISE.md) should submit feedback via CSE Feedback.
 In doing so, please reference the GitHub issue, UserVoice feedback, or email by including a link to the item or attaching the email.

 Submitting to ISE Feedback allows the ISE Feedback team to coalesce feedback across a wide range of sources, and thus create a unified case to submit to the appropriate Azure engineering team(s).